zaforf/isp/_study/gradient.md

 $$ a = \sigma(z)$$

 Our model applies this operation to the output of each layer to get $\hat{y}$ from the last layer.
 Remember that the output of one layer is the input of the next.
 Finally, let us define the loss very simply as $y-\hat{y}$.
-Now, after this long definition, we can get to backpropagation.
+Now, after defining these things, we can get to backpropagation.
 Specifically, the question is: how do we calculate the gradient of the loss with respect to every weight and bias?
 Here is the answer:

 $$\begin{equation} \frac{\partial L}{\partial W_j}=\frac{\partial L}{\partial a_j}\frac{\partial a_j}{\partial z_j}  \frac{\partial z_j}{\partial W_j} \end{equation}$$

 Where the subscript $j$ means we are referring to each of the $W$, $a$, and $z$ of the $j$th layer.
-The fancy $\partial$ symbol means that we are taking the partial derivative, which is like a normal derivative, but you treat everything as a constant, except obviously whatever the derivative is taken with respect to.
+The fancy symbol $\partial$ means that we are taking the partial derivative, which is like a normal derivative, but you treat everything as a constant (except whatever the derivative is taken with respect to).
 From this we see that

 $$\frac{\partial z_j}{\partial W_j} = x = a_{j-1}$$